Food and Beverage Content Marketing Case Studies

 - Facebook in conjunction with sneakpeeq used for getting conversations started for Three Tarts using visual posts.
 Posts sharing dazzling images of the confectioner's luscious, colorful food got immediate attention.

 - Twitter to talk to the individual customer.
-Highly effective when used for chatting back and forth in a very easy-going tone with a happy customer or sharing content to increase someone's interest so that they go from curious to customer.
+Highly effective when used for chatting back and forth in a very easy-going tone with a happy customer or sharing content to increase someone's interest so that they go from curious to the customer.

 - FourSquare for event location information